cloud-gov/hhs-acf-uc-dashboard/README.md

 A demo application is on [cloud.gov](https://hhs-acf-uc-dashboard.apps.cloud.gov/).
 With permissions you can deploy with `cf push`.
 Getting access to the box can be done via `cf-ssh`.

+## Security

+The application can be scanned locally via `brakeman`.
+Currently it is showing the same warning that Hakiri found, and is hosted.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for additional information.